symfony/symfony-docs/messenger.rst

     name into an AWS queue URL by calling the ``GetQueueUrl`` API in AWS.
 This extra API call can be avoided by providing a DSN which is the queue URL.

     .. versionadded:: 5.2

-    Providing a DSN equals to the queue URL to avoid call to ``GetQueueUrl`` has been introduced in Symfony 5.2.
+        The feature to provide the queue URL in the DSN was introduced in Symfony 5.2.

 The transport has a number of options: